sprutxz/course-sniper/README.md

 Use a virtual environment to prevent polluting the global environment with necessary packages causing conflicts.

-Create a file in the same folder as the `bot.py` file called 'token.txt' containing the bot api token.
+Crete a .env file that stores the bot api token.

 #### Run